jcrood/gangway/docs/auth0.md

-# Connecting Gangway to Auth0
+# Connecting Gangly to Auth0

 1. Create an account for Auth0 and login
 2. From the dashboard, click "New Application"